-4.8.
+- 4.8.
 The policy does not seek to prevent development but to ensure that it integrates successfully within the area.
 Lighting schemes required for safety of security reasons should not be prevented, but should be designed to minimise light spillage and glare.
 Similarly flood management measures that may be required should not be prevented, but should be designed in a way that is sensitive to the local landscape character.
-In some cases alternative locations for development should be considered where the degree of harm to features of local landscape character would be substantial.
+In some cases alternative locations for development should be considered where the degree of harm to features of local landscape character would be substantial. - 4.9.
+Given the elevated nature of parts of Hazelbury Bryan, development in some locations would be particularly prominent, with localised views and more long range views affected by such development.
+Where this is the case, great care will need to be taken to ensure that development does not have a harmful, urbanising effect on the character and appearance of the rural character of this area.